cysouw/graphicalgrammar/text/germany.md

 At the end of his short life, Johann Gustav Willhelm Billroth (1808-1836) became professor for religion at the university in Halle.
 Before that, between his *Habilitation* in Leipzig in 1830 and the start of his position in Halle in 1834, he worked as a teacher for latin [@alwast2000].
 In that context he wrote two latin grammars for use in schools, first the *Lateinische Syntax für die obern Klassen gelehrter Schulen* [@billroth1832], later followed by the *Lateinische Schulgrammatik für alle Klassen* [@billroth1834].

 In these grammars there is a single graphical display of a grammatical structure, shown below in [@fig:billroth1832_102] [@billroth1832: 102].
 There is not much known about the grammatical background of Billroth, nor is there any explicit indication in his books about the inspiration for drawing a grammatical analysis.
 As he was active as a school teachter, he might very well have been aware of Becker [-@becker1829, see [@sec:becker1829]] or Diesterweg [-@diesterweg1830, see [@sec:diesterweg1830]], both of which might be inspiration for Billroth's graphical display.

-There are some indications that Billroth was influenced by Heyse's grammar of German (see below), specifically the fourth edition [@heyse1827].
-However, the idea of drawing a sentence structure is nowhere to be found in Heyse's work, so this approach seems to be a genuinly new idea of Billroth.

-The influence of Heyse on Billroth can be inferred by the usage of the peculiar tripartite basic sentence structure of subject, predicate and copula.
-Even more clearly, Heyse's influence is indicated by the metaphor of the *nackte* 'naked' and *bekleidete* 'dressed' sentence.
+One (minor) argument that Billroth was inspired by Diesterweg is that Billroth uses the term *bestimmter Satz* as an alternative to *bekleideter Satz* [@billroth1832: 97], and the noun *Bestimmung* in the meaning of modifier [@billroth1832: 126-127].
+Diesterweg very extensively used the nound *Bestimmung* but also *Bestimmer*, which is not found in Billroth.
+It is possible that Billroth just used these words out of his own inspiration, but the usage is idiosyncrativ enough to be notewhorthy.

 In Billroth's syntax, the whole discussion of the structure of the sentence takes 11 pages [@billroth1832: 91-102].
-The structure of the text is really difficult to follow, although on closer inspection there is a clear drawn-out organisation.
+The structure of the text is really difficult to follow, although on closer inspection there is a clear, but drawn-out organisation.
 First, he introduces the simple 'naked' sentence as option *A*:

 > Ein Satz ist entweder: A. ein einfacher (oder nackter) d.h. ein solcher, welcher bloß aus Subject, Prädicat und Copula besteht. [@billroth1832: 91]
 >